Google Tag:

 • Verifying digital certificates to ensure they are communicating with the intended recipient

-• Being extra cautious when using public Wi-Fi or of phishing attacks
+• Being extra cautious of phishing attacks and when using public Wi-Fi s

 • Using VPNs and data tunnels to protect data sent and received

-Organizations today face all kinds of cyber security threats.
+Organizations today clearly face all kinds of cyber threats.
 However, for every threat, there are ways to possibly mitigate the threats and even protect computer systems, networks, and data.
-One way to protect an organization from all these threats is to use a holistic cybersecurity platform such as Trava.
+One way to protect an organization from all these threats is to use a holistic cybersecurity platform such as Trava, which offers complete cybersecurity and compliance services for growth companies.

 Questions?